Matisse Capital Purchases 180 Shares of UnitedHealth Group Incorporated (NYSE:UNH)

 A number of other hedge funds and other institutional investors have also recently bought and sold shares of UNH.
 State Street Corp raised its position in shares of UnitedHealth Group by 1.9% in the fourth quarter.
 State Street Corp now owns 45,559,868 shares of the healthcare conglomerate’s stock valued at $22,877,432,000 after purchasing an additional 869,827 shares during the period.
 Capital International Investors raised its position in shares of UnitedHealth Group by 4.3% in the fourth quarter.
 Capital International Investors now owns 19,342,468 shares of the healthcare conglomerate’s stock valued at $9,713,058,000 after purchasing an additional 790,219 shares during the period.
 Geode Capital Management LLC raised its position in shares of UnitedHealth Group by 1.2% in the fourth quarter.
 Geode Capital Management LLC now owns 15,618,069 shares of the healthcare conglomerate’s stock valued at $7,821,210,000 after purchasing an additional 189,864 shares during the period.
 Alliancebernstein L.P. grew its stake in shares of UnitedHealth Group by 2.4% in the fourth quarter.
 Alliancebernstein L.P. now owns 11,015,163 shares of the healthcare conglomerate’s stock valued at $5,531,154,000 after acquiring an additional 257,910 shares in the last quarter.
 Finally, Norges Bank acquired a new position in shares of UnitedHealth Group in the fourth quarter valued at about $4,478,185,000.
 87.48% of the stock is currently owned by hedge funds and other institutional investors.

-In other news, Director Richard T. Burke sold 2,500 shares of UnitedHealth Group stock in a transaction on Monday, May 16th.
-The shares were sold at an average price of $493.25, for a total value of $1,233,125.00.
-Following the completion of the sale, the director now owns 1,220,000 shares in the company, valued at approximately $601,765,000.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, Director Frederick William Mcnabb III acquired 89 shares of the stock in a transaction dated Thursday, May 26th.
-The stock was bought at an average price of $504.32 per share, with a total value of $44,884.48.
-Following the purchase, the director now directly owns 11,259 shares in the company, valued at $5,678,138.88.
-The disclosure for this purchase can be found here.
-0.40% of the stock is currently owned by company insiders.
+In related news, Director Frederick William Mcnabb III acquired 89 shares of the stock in a transaction dated Thursday, May 26th.
+The stock was bought at an average price of $504.32 per share, for a total transaction of $44,884.48.
+Following the purchase, the director now directly owns 11,259 shares of the company’s stock, valued at approximately $5,678,138.88.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, Director Richard T. Burke sold 2,500 shares of UnitedHealth Group stock in a transaction on Thursday, May 19th.
+The shares were sold at an average price of $478.96, for a total transaction of $1,197,400.00.
+Following the completion of the sale, the director now directly owns 1,215,000 shares of the company’s stock, valued at approximately $581,936,400.
+The disclosure for this sale can be found here.
+Insiders own 0.40% of the company’s stock.

 UnitedHealth Group (NYSE:UNH – Get Rating) last released its quarterly earnings results on Thursday, April 14th.
 The healthcare conglomerate reported $5.49 earnings per share (EPS) for the quarter, topping the consensus estimate of $5.40 by $0.09.
 UnitedHealth Group had a net margin of 5.86% and a return on equity of 24.74%.
 The firm had revenue of $80.15 billion during the quarter, compared to analyst estimates of $78.77 billion.
 During the same quarter last year, the business earned $5.31 EPS.
 The company’s revenue was up 14.2% compared to the same quarter last year.
 As a group, research analysts anticipate that UnitedHealth Group Incorporated will post 21.75 earnings per share for the current fiscal year.

 Several equities analysts recently commented on UNH shares.
-Morgan Stanley upped their price target on shares of UnitedHealth Group from $570.00 to $577.00 and gave the company an “overweight” rating in a research note on Monday, April 18th.
-Royal Bank of Canada set a $563.00 price objective on shares of UnitedHealth Group and gave the stock an “outperform” rating in a research note on Monday, April 18th.
+BMO Capital Markets upped their price target on shares of UnitedHealth Group from $510.00 to $600.00 and gave the company a “market perform” rating in a research note on Tuesday, April 19th.
+Cowen increased their price objective on shares of UnitedHealth Group from $512.00 to $596.00 in a research note on Monday, April 18th.
+Barclays increased their price objective on shares of UnitedHealth Group from $495.00 to $565.00 and gave the stock an “overweight” rating in a research note on Wednesday, March 30th.
 Loop Capital started coverage on shares of UnitedHealth Group in a research note on Thursday, June 16th.
 They set a “buy” rating and a $575.00 price objective on the stock.
-StockNews.com started coverage on shares of UnitedHealth Group in a research note on Thursday, March 31st.
-They set a “strong-buy” rating on the stock.
-Finally, Deutsche Bank Aktiengesellschaft increased their price objective on shares of UnitedHealth Group from $482.00 to $549.00 and gave the stock a “buy” rating in a research note on Monday, April 18th.
+Finally, Sanford C. Bernstein downgraded shares of UnitedHealth Group from an “outperform” rating to a “market perform” rating and set a $561.00 price objective on the stock. in a research note on Thursday, May 26th.
+They noted that the move was a valuation call.
 Three investment analysts have rated the stock with a hold rating, nineteen have given a buy rating and two have given a strong buy rating to the company.
 Based on data from MarketBeat, UnitedHealth Group currently has a consensus rating of “Moderate Buy” and an average target price of $555.73.

 UnitedHealth Group Profile (Get Rating)